gucaselo/python-api/README.md

 ***Please add your API if you intend to use this script.***

-The following maps where generated with the dataset available:
+The following maps were generated with the dataset available:

 * Generated a Heat Map  that displayed the humidity for every city.
 * Used Google Places API to find the first hotel for each city located within 5000 meters of each coordinates.